Elgondor/Tree_Test/README.md

 # Tree_Test

-_Code that get data though an API endpoint, and put all this data into a N-ary Tree and print in console this final Tree.
+_Code that get data through an API endpoint, and put all this data into a N-ary Tree and print in console this final Tree.

 ### Deployment